How Do We Taste? The Miraculous Sense of Taste

-Our taste is a complex sensory impression made up of gustatory (sense of taste), olfactory (sense of smell), haptic (sense of touch) and optical impressions.
+Our taste is a complex sensory impression made up of gustatory (sense of taste), olfactory (sense of smell), haptic (sense of touch), and optical impressions.
 Our sense of taste is localized on the tongue.
 In the center and at the edges of the tongue there are approximately 3,000 taste papillae, each of which holds five to ten taste buds.

 - By the tenth week of pregnancy, the first taste buds are formed.
-A few weeks later, the taste buds begin to communicate with the nerves of the unborn child.
+A few weeks later, the buds begin to communicate with the nerves of the unborn child.
 The embryo already has early taste impressions and sensations.

 - Newborns can already distinguish between different sugar concentrations, so scientists assume an innate human preference for sweet things.
 One thing all newborns have in common: They initially reject anything that is sour, salty or bitter.
 The American scientist Paul Rozin even speaks of the “evolution of disgust” meant to guide us away from foods that are unsafe, because there is nothing sweet in the world that is also poisonous.

 - At the age of three, the formation of the taste organs and their networking with the nervous system have been completed.
-So children can experience the full spectrum of taste sensations at this age.
+So children can experience the full spectrum of flavor sensations at this age.

 If your child seems stuck in a food rut, use outside influences to help you.
 Food advertising on television and the internet, in magazines and posters, and at the supermarket, etc. can contribute to encouraging children to try new foods.

 This can be a slippery slope, so make sure you’re highlighting healthy options instead of junk food.
 Also, if trying a new food seems too daunting for a child, just have them take a lick.
 They might reject it at first, but after a while, a little exposure to many different foods will lead to an adult with a complex palate.
-Bon appetit!
+Bon appetite!